bgraves14/frontShop/README.md

 I am currently in contact with Moltin about getting my discounts working, Moltin has great documentation but I seem to have fallen into a strange area and this should be fixed very shortly.

-As I took this project on a more adventurous approach, I do not have a product that is perfect and finished but instead something that was quite interesting and fun for me to do today.
+As I took this project on a more adventurous approach, I do not have a product that is perfect and finished but instead something that was quite interesting and a great learning experience.

 Expect a very nice and polished project to come in the next few days!